giantswarm/docs/CONTRIBUTING.md

     foo: bar
     ```

-**Guideline:** shell commands and their output get the fake hint `nohighlight` to prevent any funky syntax highlighting.
+**Guideline:** Shell commands and their output get the fake hint `nohighlight` to prevent any funky syntax highlighting.

 Shell commands in code blocks are prepended with a `$ ` (dollar sign and one blank character).